szabgab/tech-talks/index.md

-# Tech Talks for Tech Leadership
+# Tech Talks for Technical Leadership

 Selected presentations in the topics of